Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * job type (full-time, part-time): full-time
   * Location: in the office center in Prague
-  * Salary, benefits and perks:
+  * Salary, benefits and perks: C

 Sybil3D is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, national origin, or disability status.
 In fact, we require from you to send your CV without any photo to ensure the equality of our process.